jepequin/Wheel-of-fortune/README.md

 ## Description

 The program initially asks to input the number of players and their names.
-Each player has some amount of money ($0 at the start of the game), a set of prizes (none at the start of the game)
+Each player has some amount of money ($0 at the start of the game), a set of prizes (none at the start of the game).

 #### The goal of the game is to guess a phrase within a category.
 For example:
-- Category: Artist & Song
+- Category: Artist & Song.
-- Phrase: Whitney Houston's I Will Always Love You
+- Phrase: Whitney Houston's I Will Always Love You.

 #### Players see the category and an obscured version of the phrase where every alphabetic character in the phrase starts out as hidden (using underscores: _):
 - Category: Artist & Song